SelfCareMap

 An at-home Recharge guide for calming your nervous system, one breath at a time

 Anxiety doesn’t always roar.
-Sometimes it whispers — a tight chest, racing thoughts, a sense of floating untethered from your body.
-When that happens, you don’t need a meditation app, a therapist on speed dial, or hours of free time.
-You just need five minutes… and the willingness to come back to yourself.
+Sometimes it whispers, appearing as a tight chest, racing thoughts, or a sense of floating untethered from your body.
+When that happens, you do not need a meditation app, a therapist on speed dial, or hours of free time.
+You just need five minutes and the willingness to come back to yourself.

 This is where grounding comes in.
-Grounding is a simple, evidence-based practice rooted in mindfulness and somatic awareness.
-It helps interrupt the anxiety spiral by gently pulling your attention away from catastrophic thoughts and into the present moment — through your senses, your body, and your immediate surroundings.
+Grounding is a simple, evidence based practice rooted in mindfulness and somatic awareness.
+It helps interrupt the anxiety spiral by gently pulling your attention away from catastrophic thoughts and into the present moment through your senses, your body, and your immediate surroundings.
+By shifting your focus from internal distress to external reality, you break the loop of intrusive thoughts and signal to your brain that there is no immediate physical danger.

-Here’s how to do a simple, effective grounding practice you can do anywhere — even in your pajamas, on your couch, or at 2 a.m. when sleep feels impossible.
+Here is how to do a simple, effective grounding practice you can do anywhere, even in your pajamas, on your couch, or at 2 a.m. when sleep feels impossible.

 What You'll Need